whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Don't More People Stand Together.md

 Whether attacking activists, undermining social movements, or sponsoring astroturf social groups, authorities selfishly work to undermine solidarity in countless ways to maintain the status quo.
 If people wanted to create a culture without this deep selfishness, how might they do this?

-<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #14<br/>What founding principles would maintain a healthy culture?**</div>
+<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #10<br/>What founding principles would maintain a healthy culture?**</div>
-<div class="rev-act-body">What principles or rules could people embrace to create a healthy culture?
-Create a list of founding principles or rules that, if everyone upheld them, you believe would maintain a healthy culture without corruption or selfishness.
+<div class="rev-act-body">If you could work with other people to create a nation that chose true servant-leaders who actually serve the people, what principles or rules would you establish?
+Create a list of founding principles or rules that, if everyone upheld them, you believe would maintain a healthy culture that would choose leaders who encourage solidarity instead of sabotaging it.
 After finishing your list, compare it with the Haudenosaunee's list later in this chapter.</div></div>

-### A Case Study in Founding a Healthy Culture: The Haudenosaunee
+### A Case Study in Creating a Society that Chooses Generous Servant-Leaders: The Haudenosaunee

-Many people have dreamed of revolution, but too few revolutionaries have studied healthy cultures and learned what it would take to generate a society of mutual respect, spiritual strength and courageous solidarity.
-Without this understanding, too many revolutions merely exchange one ruling class for another.

-Fortunately, I have found two helpful case studies from people who have successfully created healthy cultures.
-This chapter briefly describes the Haudenosaunee.
-For more insights, the book _One Disease One Cure_ covers the Haudenosaunee and Zapatistas in greater detail.
+Imagine living in a society where the leaders are the most generous, and where the leaders encourage deep solidarity and connection instead of sabotaging it.
+Imagine a society where activists who confront injustice are rewarded with gratitude instead of being punished.

+This is not a fantasy, but the normal way people live in healthy cultures.
+The Haudenosaunee offer an example, where their traditional leaders were their spiritual leaders, and were expected to be extremely generous.
+Leaders "act[ed] more as conduits of the will of the people than as independent representatives of the people," and "when they don't perform, the will of the people will remove them."

+What sort of society would have the spiritual strength to choose leaders like this, and to replace any leader who does not live up to their standards?
+Fortunately, the Haudenosaunee offer an example.

-Long ago, several nations in eastern North America were sufferinging in seemingly endless war when they finally came together and decided to create a confederacy to ensure lasting peace.
+Long ago, several nations in eastern North America were suffering in seemingly endless war when they finally came together and decided to create a confederacy to ensure lasting peace.
 This became known as the Haudenosaunee Confederacy, also known as the Iroquois, which has survived as a healthy culture for over 900 years.

 In their book _A Basic Call to Consciousness_, Haudenosaunee writers summarized many crucial aspects of their society that have allowed them to maintain a respectful way of life among the people, and between the people and the Earth for over nine centuries.